LeszekR/movie-app/RECRUITMENT_COMMENTS.md

 The last two allow for easy comparison of approaches - differences are only where forced by the FCA or BLoC concepts - the rest is shared.

-I keep the 02 branch only to shows the use of `BackgroundUseCase` with factory pattern.
+I keep the 02 branch only to demonstrate the use of `BackgroundUseCase` with factory pattern.
 Other than that FCA with main isolate usecases only is fully exploited in the 03 branch.

-Branch: 03_FlutterCleanArch_GetIt_fully_implemented
+Branch: 03_FlutterCleanArch_GetIt_GoRouter
 ===================================================================

 Overview